agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Serverless Framework: Easier Learning Curve, Developer-Friendly 📊 Learning Curve: Shallow (Easier to learn)
 🛠 Ease of Use: High for developers, especially those familiar with JavaScript, Python, or similar languages.

 Why It’s Easier:
-High-Level Abstraction: Simplifies infrastructure by abstracting away low-level details (like IAM roles and networking).
+A. High-Level Abstraction: Simplifies infrastructure by abstracting away low-level details (like IAM roles and networking).
-Focus on Code, Not Infra: Lets developers focus on writing serverless functions and APIs without worrying about servers.
+B. Focus on Code, Not Infra: Lets developers focus on writing serverless functions and APIs without worrying about servers.
-YAML-Based Configuration: Uses a straightforward serverless.yml file for defining functions, resources, and events, which is more intuitive for those new to IaC.
+C. YAML-Based Configuration: Uses a straightforward serverless.yml file for defining functions, resources, and events, which is more intuitive for those new to IaC.
-Built-In Defaults: Provides sensible defaults for common serverless resources, reducing the need for extensive configuration.
+D. Built-In Defaults: Provides sensible defaults for common serverless resources, reducing the need for extensive configuration.
-Extensive Plugin Ecosystem: Offers plugins to easily integrate with other tools and services.
+E. Extensive Plugin Ecosystem: Offers plugins to easily integrate with other tools and services.

 Challenges:
-Limited flexibility for non-serverless resources.
+A. Limited flexibility for non-serverless resources.
-Abstractions might hide important details for more complex deployments.
+B. Abstractions might hide important details for more complex deployments.

 In Short:
 Best for: Developers new to IaC or those focusing on serverless apps.
 Feels like: Writing app logic with minimal infra overhead.